Rebeca Mendoza: From Buenos Aires to New York

 In 1990, Mendoza set up a studio in Buenos Aires, and held her first solo show in Museo Prilidiano Pueyrredón, Argentina, the same year.
 In 1992, she participated in a group show in Centro Cultural Recoleta, and was also part of another exhibition organized by the Sociedad Argentina de Artistas Plásticos (Argentine Association of Plastic Artists, SAAP).
 In 1993, she held solo shows in Fundación Integración and in 1994 in Fundación Banco Ciudad de Buenos Aires.

 In 1994 and for six years thereafter, she settled in New York City, where she held exhibitions and taught art in Studio in a School, an institution founded by Agnes Gund, Philanthropist and President Emerita of the Museum of Modern Art.
 The Juno Gallery became interested in her work and invited her to prepare a solo show the following year.
-That was a turning point in her career and she decided to move to Clemente Soto Vélez, in the Lower East Side of Manhattan.
+That was a turning point in her career and she decided to move to Clemente Soto Vélez, on the Lower East Side of Manhattan.

 In 1995, Mendoza held her first solo show in Gallery Juno, and two years later she hosted another exhibition in the same gallery.
 Later on, she participated in the itinerant group show Latin American Artist, which travelled around the US during 1997.
 That same year she took part in the International Fair of Contemporary Art in Brussels, Belgium.
 In 1998, she hosted exhibitions with other artists in several American galleries, including Gallery Sarah Moody, Tuscaloosa, Alabama; Gallery Louisiana, Ruston, Louisiana and the Gallery Slocumb, Johnson.
 A year later, she hosted once again an exhibition in Manhattan, but this time with other artists in Open Studio, CSV.
 In 2001, Mendoza returned to Buenos Aires where she reopened her studio.